 - Chargeback disputes not adjusted in Eventbrite

-For Eventbrite training information and product support, visit the Eventbrite Help Center.
-Here are some training videos to help you get started with event setup using the Eventbrite platform:
+For Eventbrite training information and product support, here are resources to help departments get started with event setup using the Eventbrite platform: